yiannisp1822/Project1_FinanceData/README.md

 ![Unemployment Prediction](./graphs/Unemployment_Prediction.png)
 ![Unemployment Treands](./graphs/Unemployment_Components.png)

-The 2020 increase was not predicted as it was triggered by the unanticipated COVID-19 outbreak.
+The sharp 2020 unemployment increase was not predicted.
+The likely trigger was the unanticipated COVID-19 outbreak.
-Unemployment is expected to remain faily steady until at least the fall of 2025.
+Unemployment is projected to remain fairly steady until at least fall of 2025, which end of the prediction time period.
 Unemployment is anticipated to drop in March, assuming normal seasonality.